New EPA Vehicle Standards & What They Mean for Massachusetts & Rhode Island

 The Biden Administration granted this waiver for three key vehicle regulations:

 The Trump Administration has identified all three regulations as targets and has submitted them to Congress for review under the purview of the 1996 Congressional Review Act (CRA).
 The CRA allows Congress to overturn "rules of general applicability” from executive agencies.
-However, the waivers granted by EPA are not one of these rules that are subject to the CRA; they are an “adjudication”.
-We know that’s a lot of legalese, but the key point is: the CRA cannot be used to rescind EPA waivers.
+However, the waivers granted by EPA are not one of these rules that are subject to the CRA; they are an “adjudication.”
+We know that’s a lot of legalese, but the key point is that the CRA cannot be used to rescind EPA waivers.

 The House is expected to vote on this issue next Wednesday, April 30.
 (In the Senate, the Senate Parliamentarian recently determined that the waiver is not subject to the CRA.
 It remains to be seen what next steps will be in that chamber.)
 If the House votes to overturn the EPA waivers, that’s bad news for climate and public health.
 But it also sets a dangerous precedent and opens up many other waivers in the clean energy space but also many other sectors.
 Opposing this misuse of the CRA is about protecting key climate regulations and protecting the separation of powers within our government.
 (The Supreme Court is also hearing arguments about whether energy producers (read: the fossil fuel industry) can sue the EPA over the waiver for ACCII.)